 Payments will be due after SBA determines eligibility - Current SBA guidance states: If only a portion of the loan is forgiven, or if the forgiveness application is denied, any remaining balance due on the loan must be repaid by the borrower on or before the maturity date of the loan.
 Interest accrues during the time between the disbursement of the loan and SBA remittance of the forgiveness amount.
 The borrower is responsible for paying the accrued interest on any amount of the loan that is not forgiven.

 Guidance continues to change - The U.S. Department of the Treasury and the Small Business Administration (SBA) continue to issue new guidance.
-Furthermore, a second Covid-19 relief bill that may simplify the forgiveness process has been recently introduced to Congress.
-Rest assured, we will continue to share updates with you as new information about the Paycheck Protection Program forgiveness process becomes available.
-In the meantime, please continue to retain receipts and documentation detailing how your PPP funds were spent.
+Rest assured, we will share updates with you as new information about the Paycheck Protection Program forgiveness process becomes available.
+In the meantime, please retain receipts and documentation detailing how your PPP funds were spent.

 Have questions or need help?
 Contact Us.